Jessicavazm/t1a1-workbook/README.md

 - Action plan:
 For the next time I will pay more attention and be more careful.

+Reference:
+Gibbs, G. (1988).
+Learning by doing: A guide to teaching and learning methods.

 ## Q8

 - IT conferences and MeetUps: